splunk-soar-connectors/slackbot/README.md

 After receiving a **run_playbook** command, the Slack Bot will start the playbook and send a link to the container in which the playbook is running to Slack.

+### Troubleshooting
+The logs for the "start bot", "stop bot", and "on poll" actions are in the same place as any other SOAR action or ingestion.

+The logs for the bot, however, are logged separately since the bot is its own process.
+These logs can be found under `/tmp/slack_bot.log` and the log level can be controlled through the log level asset configuration.

 ### Configuration Variables
 The below configuration variables are required for this Connector to operate.
 These variables are specified when configuring a Slack Bot asset in SOAR.